 Heating Program

-In November of 2024.
-We stated a “heating program” for the poorest of our people who we know don’t have enough money to pay their heating bills this winter, and will pay their heating expenses from the middle of November to the middle of March.
-2025.
-After looking at each person’s situation, we will also provide some electric heated mattresses, electric heaters, wood for heating systems, rechargeable lamps (so they will have light when the electricity is turned off which sometimes 18 hours a day), and blankets.
+In November of 2024, we stated a “heating program” for the poorest of our people who we know don’t have enough money to pay their heating bills in winter.
+Heating bills are paid for the winter season.
+After looking at each person’s situation, we consider, whather they might need electric heated mattresses, electric heaters, rechargeable lamps so they will have light when the electricity is turned off, and blankets.
 We are helping over 70 people to survive the winter.
+For people in the villages, we bought enough wood to last them through the winter.

 Myckola has CP and Down’s syndrome and lives alone in a small house since his mother died.
 Each month we give him food and all winter we have paid his heating bills.
 He is so very thankful for being warm during the winter.